Ilie Cătărău: Early years

 Cătărău's origins and early life are shrouded in mystery.
 Though credited in some biographical records as a native of Orhei (Orgeyev), he was in fact from the nearby village of Marcăuți; both places were at the time Russia's Bessarabia Governorate (Orgeyevsky Uyezd).
-His birth certificate is presumed lost, but a sworn testimony he provided in 1948 gives his birth date as July 21, 1888, naming his parents as Vasile and Alexandra; his father is also credited as "Vasile Constantin", and Ilie himself is sometimes known with the Russian patronymic, rendered in Romanian as "Ilie Vasilievici".
+His birth certificate is presumed lost, but a sworn testimony he provided in 1948 gives his birth date as 21 July 1888, naming his parents as Vasile and Alexandra.
+His father, whom he described as either a nobleman or a landless peasant, is sometimes credited as "Vasile Constantin".
+Ilie himself is credired in some records with the Russian patronymic, rendered in Romanian as "Ilie Vasilievici".
+According to the Bessarabian activist Anton Crihan, Ilie had a brother, Vasile, who in 1905 was working at the Romanian consulate in Odessa; by other accounts, he also had two sisters, who lived in the same city.

 Romanian sources traditionally claim that Cătărău was not a member of the ethnic Romanian community, but rather a Bessarabian Bulgarian.
 Author N. Porsenna, who met him when they were both in their twenties, contrarily surmises that Cătărău stood as "a fine example of the Romanian race—for he was indeed unquestionably Romanian, and not a Moskal"; he refers to Cătărău's imposing stature of almost 2 meters (6.5 feet) and athletic build.
 Porsenna also notes that Cătărău was strongly acculturated into the "Russian spirit", being "one-third of a decent man, one-third of a nihilist, and the remaining third a prankster."
-Cătărău and his several sisters were orphaned at an early age.
+Cătărău and his sisters were orphaned at an early age.
 He was sent to Russian Orthodox schools in Ananiv and Odessa, and attended for a while the Bessarabian Seminary.
 Unable to complete his education there, he was instead enlisted by the Imperial Russian Army and served in the Hussar regiment of Warsaw.
 He sometimes introduced himself as a Russian officer, who had left service due to persecution.
 Later accounts suggest that he was merely a cavalry soldier.
+A polyglot and visibly cultured man, he once claimed to have still been studying theology at a Russian college.